Hugging Face: The Open-Source Heart of Modern AI

 In May 2018, following a $4 million seed funding round led by Ronny Conway, Hugging Face made a bold decision: pivot from consumer chatbot to open-source platform for natural language processing.

-The transformation accelerated with the release of the Transformers library—first launched as "pytorch-pretrained-bert" on November 17, 2018, with the formal academic paper "HuggingFace's Transformers: State-of-the-art Natural Language Processing" published on arXiv in October 2019.
-By December 2019, the library had exceeded 1 million downloads with 19,000 GitHub stars.
+The transformation accelerated with the release of the Transformers library—first launched as "pytorch-pretrained-bert" in November 2018, with the formal academic paper "HuggingFace's Transformers: State-of-the-art Natural Language Processing" published on arXiv in October 2019.
+The library has since become a cornerstone of the field, with the repository now passing 160,000 GitHub stars and over 3 million daily installs.

 This single decision—choosing to build for developers rather than consumers, and to do so openly—set Hugging Face on a trajectory that would reshape the entire AI industry.